phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Benchmark Tests  pts/benchmark
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a benchmark software test.

-#### BLAS (Basic Linear Algebra Sub-Routine) Library Tests  pts/blas
+#### BLAS (Basic Linear Algebra Sub-Routine) Tests  pts/blas
-This is a collection of test profiles having an external dependency on BLAS (Basic Linear Algebra Sub-Routine) Library
+This is a collection of test profiles having an external dependency on BLAS (Basic Linear Algebra Sub-Routine)

-#### Boost Development Libraries Tests  pts/boost
+#### C++ Boost Tests  pts/boost
-This is a collection of test profiles having an external dependency on Boost Development Libraries
+This is a collection of test profiles having an external dependency on C++ Boost

 #### Bsd Operating System Tests  pts/bsd
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the bsd Operating System.